Seresto Collar & Advantix: Can You Use Them Together for Maximum Flea & Tick Protection?

 Seresto Collar and Advantix – Which is Safest?

-In terms of safety, the Seresto collar may be slightly safer than Advantix as it releases a lower dose of active ingredients over a more extended period, reducing the risk of toxicity.
+The Seresto collar may be slightly safer than Advantix as it releases a lower dose of active ingredients over a more extended period, reducing the risk of toxicity.

 Additionally, Seresto Collar is a non-greasy collar that slowly releases an insecticide through the pet’s coat.
 It can last up to 8 months and is water-resistant, making it a convenient option for pet owners.